py-universe/.github/profile/README.md

 ## Hi there!
 You're here too?
 Welcome to py-universe ⚡🚀

-🙋‍♀️ **py-universe** is a community of budding Software Engineers and Designers who love to create cool stuffs with Python.
+🙋‍♀️ **code-universe** is a community of budding Software Engineers and Designers who love to create cool stuff.

 🌈 **How can I get involved?** -We are setting things up.
 We will soon tell you how.
 Watch out :/